 9. Shoe Goo, Black

-With expensive investment shoes like an $800 pair of black leather shoes, you want to make sure that no amount of glue you put on the shoe will cheapen its looks.
-Clear glue, such as the regular version of shoe glue, can provide that look, as the off-white color will look more noticeable against your shoe’s impressive black.
+With expensive investment shoes like an $800 pair of black leather shoes, you want to ensure that no amount of glue you put on the shoe will cheapen its looks.

 Pros: